junghare-aniket/vlm-handwriting-recognition-es/README.md

 Upload a scanned manuscript image and get a full transcription, with intermediate pipeline stages (document analysis, preliminary readings) viewable alongside the final result.
 No installation required, runs on Hugging Face's free ZeroGPU tier.

-> **Note:** the deployed web app runs the leaner ***3-stage VLM-only pipeline*** by default (document analysis → literal reading → correction) to keep GPU usage within the free tier's quota.
-The optional ***4-stage pipeline with TrOCR*** (described below) is available when running the code locally with a TrOCR model configured, and is what's used for the full local `inference.py` / `evaluate.py` scripts and the benchmark results below.

 ---

 ##  **Repository Structure**